MaksimGritcenko/ScandiPWAdocs/content/docs/connecting-resolver.md

 2. In there create a class called `<FunctionalityPartName>Query`.

 3. Implement query retrieval functionality.
 Do not forget to add export to the `src/query/index.js` file.
+>**Note**:
+>
->**Note: ScandiPWA provides `Field` class as a helper to write GraphQL queries.
-It is strongly recommended to stick to it as to the only possible way of query implementation**
+> ScandiPWA provides `Field` class as a helper to write GraphQL queries.
+It is strongly recommended to stick to it as to the only possible way of query implementation

 ```javascript